rahulkumarborah/tejasupmanyu.dev/src/pages/you-probably-dont-need-redux/index.md

 And I am not asking you to put your fetch calls inside your components just as they are, there are a lot of great abstractions out there, which are seemingly easy to use and do not take away the brevity and readability of your code.

+> _*Since Redux is a global store, we don't have to fetch data again…*_

+Some of you might be having this as an argument.
+Well, most of us make API calls to fill up our components whenever the components 'mounts' and that data comes via Redux.
+So until you have proper data validation mechanisms to know that your Redux store needs to be repopulated with fresh data from an API call, you are going to make that API call on every mount, so how are we saving anything there?
+And if what you really want 'caching' so that you can save on your API calls, why not go with solutions built for that, instead of trying to mould Redux into your cache. 🤔

 There are a lot of brilliant libraries out there to help you tidy up your data fetching.
 [SWR](https://github.com/zeit/swr) by the good folks at Zeit is one amazing utility to get started with.
 If you want to take it a notch up, you can consider going with [react-query](https://github.com/tannerlinsley/react-query) by [Tanner Linsley](https://twitter.com/tannerlinsley) both of these are mostly based around render time data fetching and provide great ways to optimise on your data fetching operations.

 Sometimes you might need event based data fetching - fetching data when some particular ’_*event*_’ happens.
 For such cases, I authored a utility called [react-str](https://github.com/tejasupmanyu/str), which I’ve been used a lot by now and It makes things quite nice and concise.